mlandis/mlandis.github.io/code/index.md

 Described in

 > Landis, M. J., Matzke, N. J., Moore, B. R., & Huelsenbeck, J. P. (2013).
 Bayesian analysis of biogeography when the number of areas is large. *Systematic Biology*, 62(6), 789–804. doi:10.1093/sysbio/syt040.

+This package is also available as a plugin through the software RASP.

 #### [Phylowood](http://mlandis.github.io/phylowood/) ####
 ---